 - Color - Paragraph (Medium) color in the chosen section theme

-You may receive occasional spam through your Form Block.
+You may receive occasional spam through your form block.
 Be aware of people pretending to be Squarespace or asking for personal information.
-We recommend avoiding clicking any links unless you trust the source.

 If we detect a form submission containing suspicious content, you'll see a warning at the top of the email, but review every submission carefully and avoid clicking suspicious links.
-To learn more, visit Preventing Form and Newsletter Block spam.
+You can click Report spam to report the message to us directly.

 For an extra layer of security, you can set up Google reCAPTCHA in your form block.
 Click Google reCAPTCHA in the storage tab to begin this process.
 For next steps, visit Adding Google reCAPTCHA to forms.

 To learn more about form spam in general, visit Preventing form and newsletter block spam.

 To see how visitors engage with your forms, use form & button conversions analytics.
 You can track your form submission conversion rate, which compares the number of times a form was viewed with the number of submissions it received.